OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 New Custom Property
 ```

-### Example 10: Create calculated properties for each InputObject
+### Example 12: Create calculated properties for each InputObject

 This example demonstrates using `Select-Object` to add calculated properties to your input.
 Passing
 a **ScriptBlock** to the **Property** parameter causes `Select-Object` to evaluate the expression on
 each object passed and add the results to the output.
 Within the **ScriptBlock**, you can use the
 `$_` variable to reference the current object in the pipeline.

-By default, `Select-Object` will use the **ScriptBlock** string as the name of the property.
+By default, `Select-Object` uses the **ScriptBlock** string as the name of the property.
 Using a
 **Hashtable**, you can label the output of your **ScriptBlock** as a custom property added to each
 object.
 You can add multiple calculated properties to each object passed to `Select-Object`.